rita442/PnP-ReG/README.md

 # ReG for testing

-The trained regularizer network can be downloaded [here](https://drive.google.com/drive/folders/1nuQbNrqYAn96zOPxrF2dNB0m0WGvtA_D?usp=sharing).
+If you are not able to download the ReG file in models/regularizers, the trained regularizer network can be downloaded [here](https://drive.google.com/drive/folders/1nuQbNrqYAn96zOPxrF2dNB0m0WGvtA_D?usp=sharing).
 You should save it in models/regularizers/ReG.pth in order to use it for testing.

 For performing Super-resolution of factor 2 with an added noise of 0.01 (2.55/255):